mplesser/azcam/README.md

 An *azcamserver* process is really only useful with a customized configuration script and environment which defines the hardware to be controlled.
 Configuration scripts from existing environments may be used as examples.
 They would be imported into a python or IPython session or uses a startup script such to create a new server or console application.

-An example code snippet to start an *azcamserver* process is:
+An example code snippet to start *azcamserver* when using the *azcam-itl environment* is:

 ```python
 # server-side (azcamserver)